True or False? Lutherans Drink Alcohol

 • 72% somewhat or strongly disagreed with the same statement

-Lutheran churches could be found on both sides in the Prohibition era.
-Scandinavian Lutherans tended to support Prohibition, while German Lutherans were opposed to it.
-The Lutheran Church-Missouri Synod (LCMS) maintained their stance of moderation even when most mainline denominations supported the movement against alcohol.
+Lutheran churches were on both sides in the Prohibition era.
+Scandinavian Lutherans tended to support Prohibition, while German Lutherans opposed it.
+The Lutheran Church-Missouri Synod (LCMS) maintained its moderation stance even when most mainline denominations supported the movement against alcohol.
 [2]

-LCMS on alcohol: The LCMS branch of the Lutheran is tradition is one of the most conservative.
-The denomination aligns with conservative evangelical Christianity in the U.S. and has a high view of Scripture.
-(Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)
+The LCMS branch of the Lutheran tradition is one of the most conservative.
+The denomination aligns with traditional evangelical Christianity in the U.S. and has a high view of Scripture.
+(Also see Lutheran Bible vs. Catholic Bible: What’s the Difference?)

 References: